UMANG2707/AWS-WebCam-Capute/README.md

 - Create EC2 instance and access it using SSH (https://github.com/UMANG2707/AWS-EC2-ACCESS-WITH-PUTTY).
 - Download XAMPP server(https://dmsbilas.wordpress.com/2019/03/12/how-to-install-xampp-in-amazon-aws-ubuntu-linux/).
-- Put this web application project into this instance and also install `aws-sdk for PHP` in project's root folder.
+- Put this web application project into this instance and also install `aws-sdk for PHP` in root folder of project.